Darker97/Virtual-Shop/Texte/Final Assignemnt.md

 ### Protection of personal data
 The System should be conform with the newest standarts in the security of personal data.
 We would like to make sure that the data we use for analyses is anonymous, so there is no way that the data could lead to a person.

+## The data itself
+The data we are using for our System is coming from different sources.
+We have amazon comments from Kabel, Produkts from us, and a random name list from out site.

 ## How to build a cluster
 Because of our requirments we have decided to use the Framework Kubernetes for our Project.
 Kubernetes is providing a framework to deploy a scalable cluster of docker containers.
 The Plan is to deploy all functions of the System in single containers, so we can easily deploy more containers of a speciall kind, if needed.